 Nothing is predictable right?
 Not love, not life, not marriage!
 So I love to throw some unexpected elements into a design as a visual metaphor that even the bumps in the road can be beautiful!

 I also opted for a less-dense, more open feel to the flowers in the circle.
 Allowing for the beauty of the white spaces gives oxygen to the finished piece.
-Like the space between two people gives them room to grow together...(I can come up relationship and flower metaphors aaaaaalllll day.
+Like the space between two people gives them room to grow together…(I can come up with relationship and flower metaphors aaaaaalllll day.
 Because, you know, LOVE and FLOWERS, gah!)

-I think one of my favorite things about this collage is the way, when viewed from a distance, that little bloom on the left, near the top, looks like an exhuberant dancer who just MIGHT NOT be contained, and could, at any moment, leap out of formation to spin and whirl in their own little solo before rejoining the chorus.
+I think one of my favorite things about this collage is the way, when viewed from a distance, that little bloom on the left, near the top, looks like an exuberant dancer who just MIGHT NOT be contained, and could, at any moment, leap out of formation to spin and whirl in their own little solo before rejoining the chorus.

 Ah. life.
 Love.
 Flowers.